-SAMPLE JOB 9: RECORD SELECTION ON HEXA-DECIMAL (BINARY VALUE)
+SAMPLE JOB 9: RECORD SELECTION ON BINARY VALUES

-Data selection on a hexadecimal value (binary value) can be accomplished using the System/3 96-column card, 64character set.
-Two types of include sequences can be used to accomplish hexadecimal selection.
+Data selection on a binary value can be accomplished using the System/3 96-column card, 64-character set.
+Two types of include sequences can be used to accomplish binary selection.

-Type 1
+Type 1 Include Sequence